 If you live a lifestyle that takes a mental toll, that won’t change just because your years of struggle turn into a successful business.
 You’ll probably continue on the same path and, as Notorious B.I.G put it: more money, more problems.

 In the US, venture capital firms with foresight suggest that chief executives and founders get a coach to help them manage their role, which I think is a step in the right direction.
-I also think it’s important that tech sites like this one bring up the topic.
+I also think it’s important that tech sites like Sifted and others bring up the topic.

 I’ve learned the importance of reflection, mindfulness, to be kind to yourself and let go of the prestige – that there are many factors that influence my mood, thinking and behaviour such as sleep, and just because I feel a certain way, it’s not the truth and doesn’t define me, unless I let it.